Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

 Condition Evidence Level Key Findings

-COVID-19 respiratory symptoms Moderate (1 RCT) Improved dyspnea and disease severity scores
+COVID-19 respiratory symptoms Moderate (1 open-label RCT) Improved dyspnea and disease-severity scores by day 7

-Metabolic syndrome Limited (small trials) Improved lipid profiles and insulin sensitivity in hydrogen-rich water studies
+Metabolic syndrome Limited (small trials) Improved lipid and insulin markers in hydrogen-water studies

 COPD Preclinical Reduced airway inflammation in animal models

-Unlike HBOT, hydrogen oxygen therapy can be administered at home using commercially available electrolysis devices.
-These units plug into a standard outlet, use distilled water as feedstock, and produce H2/O2 gas delivered through a nasal cannula.
+Yes.
+Unlike HBOT, hydrogen oxygen therapy can be done at home with a commercial electrolysis device.
+These units plug into a standard outlet, run on distilled water, and deliver the H2/O2 gas through a nasal cannula.

 • Hydrogen purity: 99.99% or higher from the electrolysis cell

-Reported side effects in clinical studies are minimal: occasional mild nausea, headache, or nasal dryness.
-No serious adverse events have been attributed to hydrogen inhalation in published clinical trials.3
+Hydrogen has a favorable safety profile at therapeutic concentrations, and reported side effects in clinical studies are minimal: occasional mild nausea, headache, or nasal dryness, with no serious adverse events attributed to hydrogen inhalation in published trials.3 Hydrogen does not accumulate in the body; excess gas is exhaled within minutes of stopping.

 1. Ohsawa I, Ishikawa M, Takahashi K, et al. Hydrogen acts as a therapeutic antioxidant by selectively reducing cytotoxic oxygen radicals.
 Nat Med.
 2007;13(6):688-694. doi:10.1038/nm1577